Root Canals BC, AD, and Now!

 When we entered the 20th century, dental technology advanced.
 Anesthetics and x-rays were instituted into dental practices, which made treating an infected root canal much easier and safer.
 These technological advancements also allowed for alternative treatments to pulling teeth.
 Root canal therapy has advanced so much that it is now a nearly painless procedure!

 An infected tooth root is a pain, and can compromise your teeth!
-We save teeth every day in our office with endodontic therapy – call us at Keller Office Phone Number 817-562-4141 for more information.
+We save teeth every day in our office with endodontic therapy – call us at Endodontics Office in Keller Phone Number 817-562-4141 for more information.